Spiegelplas, arrow indicates the sample location

 Spiegelplas

-The Spiegelplas, which means “Mirror Lake”, is situated in the central part of the Netherlands, c.
-20 km south east of Amsterdam.
-It has been a marsh for thousands of years.
-The whole area has been flooded several times in the past by the nearby Zuiderzee, until 1932 connected with the North Sea.
-During the last centuries the peat was removed and in the 1960s the area was dredged for sand supply.
-A very large (280 ha) and deep (45 m.) lake remained.
-At this moment the lake has very clear water and is only fed by rain and seepage.
+The Spiegelplas, which means ‘Mirror Lake’, is situated in the central Netherlands, approximately 20 km southeast of Amsterdam.
+It was a marsh for thousands of years.
+The entire area was flooded several times in the past by the nearby Zuiderzee, which remained connected to the North Sea until 1932.
+Over the last few centuries the peat was removed, and in the 1960s the area was dredged for sand extraction.
+This left a very large (280 ha) and deep (45 m) lake.
+At present, the lake has very clear water and is fed only by rainfall and seepage.
 Its salinity level is about 200 mg Cl/l in summer.

 Some interesting species: